-29. The development does not represent a change of use of the building, but would improve its versatility as a community facility.
-Planning policy does support the improvement of community facilities, particularly those in traditional buildings and the proposal is therefore welcomed in principle.
+30. The development does not represent a change of use of the building, but would improve its versatility as a community facility.
+Increased use of the building would help halt its decline and incentivise its upkeep, and the proposal is therefore welcomed in principle.

-Impacts on the character, appearance, and significance of the listed building
+Impacts on the significance of the listed building